valory-xyz/open-autonomy/docs/guides/draft_service_idea_and_define_fsm_specification.md

 ## Draft the service idea

 Describe the business logic of your service as an FSM.
-That is, determine, at high-level, what are the states, events and transitions of the service:
+That is, determine, at a high level, what are the states, events and transitions of the service:

 * **States** define points where actions are executed (e.g., an agent sends a transaction on-chain).
 * **Events** represent observed conditions (e.g., all agents have shared a value, or a timeout has occurred).
 * **Transitions** define how to move from one state to another based on the events observed (e.g., if the service observes an error event in a certain state, then move back to the initial state).

 ???+ example "Example of a service FSM"
     This is an example of the FSM of the [Hello World service](../demos/hello_world_demo.md), at high level.
-You can learn more about the purpose of each of the states, events and transitions in its [dedicated section](../demos/hello_world_demo.md).
+You can learn more about the purpose of each of the states, events and transitions in the [dedicated section](../demos/hello_world_demo.md).

     <figure markdown>
     ![](../images/hello_world_fsm.svg)